dristiron03/MA691-COBRA-16/README.md

   "SMOTEBoost: Improving Prediction of the Minority Class in Boosting."
 European Conference on Principles of Data Mining and Knowledge Discovery (PKDD), 2003.](https://link.springer.com/content/pdf/10.1007%2F978-3-540-39804-2_12.pdf)<br>

+# Disclaimer

+This work is for learning purpose only.
+The work can not be used for publication or as commercial products etc without mentor’s consent.